awarrier99/Xavier/README.md

 ## Setup
 ### Linux
-If you already have a pre-existing Go workspace directory, **make sure that the variable $GOPATH points to it** before following these steps
+If you already have a pre-existing Go workspace directory, **make sure that the variable $GOPATH points to it** before following these steps.
+This can be tested using `echo $GOPATH`
   1. Clone this repository into an empty directory *dirname* using `git clone https://awarrier99/Xavier dirname/`

   2. `cd` into the directory using `cd dirname`